MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - Additionally:

-    - Confirm that the service account that runs the scanner has only the rights documented in the [scanner prerequisites](#prerequisites-for-the-azure-information-protection-scanner) section, and then configure the [advanced client setting](./rms-client/client-admin-guide-customizations.md#disable-the-low-integrity-level-for-the-scanner) to disable the low integrity level for the scanner.
+    - Confirm that the service account that runs the scanner has only the rights documented in the [scanner prerequisites](#prerequisites-for-the-azure-information-protection-scanner) section, and then configure the [advanced client setting](./rms-client/client-admin-guide-customizations.md#disable-the-low-integrity-level-for-the-scanner) to disable the low integrity level for the scanner (classic client only).

     - The scanner runs more quickly when you use the [alternative configuration](#using-the-scanner-with-alternative-configurations) to apply a default label to all files because the scanner does not inspect the file contents.

     - The scanner runs more slowly when you use the [alternative configuration](#using-the-scanner-with-alternative-configurations) to identify all custom conditions and known sensitive information types.

-    - You can decrease the scanner timeouts with [advanced client settings](./rms-client/client-admin-guide-customizations.md#change-the-timeout-settings-for-the-scanner) for better scanning rates and lower memory consumption, but with the acknowledgment that some files might be skipped.
+    - You can decrease the scanner timeouts (classic client only) with [advanced client settings](./rms-client/client-admin-guide-customizations.md#change-the-timeout-settings-for-the-scanner) for better scanning rates and lower memory consumption, but with the acknowledgment that some files might be skipped.

 ## List of cmdlets for the scanner